 - SPI built a new workshop, store and site entrance, trained the artisans in business skills, and developed exciting new product with them.
 The business is now self-sustaining and requires no more direct support!

-- To date, direct revenues to the local community have reached $50,000, with the project representing a return on investment within four years!
+- To date, direct revenues to the local community have reached over $50,000, with the project representing a return on investment within four years!
 Our master-craftsman, Julio Ibarrola, is now able to commit himself full-time to his craft, while 11 people make and sell crafts through the business, and 11 other local indirect jobs were created.

 - The artisans are developing new types of products, visiting and learning from other craftsmen around Peru, and promoting themselves - watch the video they made of their beautiful ceramics here!